Guides

 Key Features

-• Most complete bundle — 6 shafts, 9 flights in 3 colour options, a dart wallet and a DartCounter app voucher.
-No other dart on this list comes with this much gear
+• Everything in the box — 6 shafts, 9 flights in 3 colours, a wallet and an app voucher.
+Nothing else on this list comes close

-• Radial groove contours — precision-milled grip pattern designed for consistent finger placement and a clean release
+• Radial groove grip — precision-milled for consistent finger placement and a clean release

-• Lifetime barrel guarantee — Target guarantees all their barrels for life.
-If there's ever a manufacturing defect, they'll replace them
+• Lifetime barrel guarantee — Target guarantees their barrels for life.
+Manufacturing defect?
+They replace them

-• DartCounter app voucher — access the world's leading darts scoring app with online play, video chat and John McDonald as your personal announcer
+• DartCounter app voucher — access to the best darts scoring app going, with online play and video chat

-• Pocket-sized dart wallet — slim profile case with room for spare flights and stems, keeps everything together and protected
+• Dart wallet included — slim case with room for spares.
+Keeps everything tidy and protected

 ✅ Pros

-• Most complete bundle — wallet, 9 flights, 6 shafts, app voucher
+• The most complete bundle — wallet, 9 flights, 6 shafts, app voucher

 • Lifetime barrel guarantee from Target

-• Great gift option — everything in one box
+• Perfect gift — everything in one box, ready to throw

 ❌ Cons

-• Only 80% tungsten — barrel is slightly fatter than the 90% options
+• Only 80% tungsten — barrel is fatter than the 90% options

 💲